The Ultimate List of Dr. Seuss Activities for Dr. Seuss Day!

 Dr. Seuss is one the most beloved names in all literature, for adults and children alike!
 We love him for his fun rhymes, whimsical creatures, and the way that his stories share big ideas in simple ways.
 For all of these reasons (and so many more), we continue to celebrate this special author on the day of his birth each year, which is March 2nd–otherwise known as Dr. Seuss Day!

 This wonderful story is all about taking responsibility for the impact you can make on the world!
+It’s a terrific tale not just for Dr. Seuss Day but for Earth Day in April as well.
 Here are some wonderful crafts and activities to go with The Lorax by Dr. Seuss.

 Free Printable Lorax Bookmark

-This printable bookmark is perfect simple craft/activity to start out with when celebrating Dr. Seuss day because you can use it when reading all your Seuss-y books!
-Plus, the way that the lorax marks the page by biting it is pretty silly and sure to induce some giggles.
+This printable bookmark is the perfect simple craft/activity to start with when celebrating Dr. Seuss Day because you can use it when reading all your Seuss-y books!
+Plus, the way that the Lorax marks the page by biting it is pretty silly also, and sure to induce some giggles.

 Lorax Truffula Tree Seed Craft

-Young kids will love this craft because they get to make their very own Truffula tree seed to hold onto while listening to the story!
+Young kids will love doing this craft for Dr. Seuss Day because they get to make their very own Truffula tree seed to hold onto while listening to the story!
 The craft tutorial also comes with a wonderful printable of a quote from the book that you can tie onto the “seed.”

 Handprint Lorax Craft with Salt Dough